xavierchia/xavierchia.github.io/about.md

 Why I Write

 - Writing helps me clarify my own thinking.
-For example, henever I write down how I do something, I start to wonder why I'm  doing it this way and not another.
+For example, whenever I write down how I do something, I start to wonder why I'm  doing it this way and not differently.
 This motivates me to try out alternatives and improve the way I approach things.
 - Most people spend most of their time doing things they don't really enjoy for reasons they can't articulate.
 We all work far too much.
-Mimetic traps, bullshit job.
-It's all signalling.
+We all fall into mimetic traps, do bullshit job and all kinds of other crazy stuff solely for the purpose of signalling.
+I'm hoping to make more people aware of these problems and, at the same time, to become a lighthouse for people who are sick of seeing this over and over again.
 - There's this vicious circle of people complicating things to profit and beginners believing they need to do complicated stuff because otherwise they're not serious enough.
+I'm hoping to make more people aware of this problem.

 Mantras